Configure ACUL Screens

 Attributes

-Up to 10 valid HTML attributes can be included in the current tag.
+Up to 10 valid HTML attributes can be included in a given tag.

 Dynamic segments for URL type attributes